peijiehu/automation-rspec/README.md

     r_driver=chrome r_env=stg rspec  # to run all specs, with chrome and on stg

 ## What should be in the hidden config/
+    config/
+        driver/
+            saucelabs.yml    # remote driver saucelabs and its users' accounts and capabilities configuration accounts.yml         # user accounts credentials to be used for specs env.yml              # remote app name and url to be tested on

 ## TODO
     make a real logger please!